B-Rich/hermes/README.md

 ```

 **Note: The username and password are not your Bluemix credentials.
 These
-credentials are specific to the Natural Language Classifier API and must
+credentials are specific to the Language Translator API and must
 be obtained from said section of Watson's Docs**

 ### Using the translator